Dianafu428/Term-project/Proposal.md

 # Term Project Proposal

 ## The Big Idea

 - **Main Idea**:
-    - Establish a Covid-19 data collection website that collects the number of positive cases across some major towns (ex.
+    - Establish a Covid-19 content aggregator website that collects the number of positive cases across some major towns (ex.
 Babson campus, Newton, Wellesley, etc.) in the Greater Boston area.
     - Through the website, users can easily access the pandemic data and check the update at any time as well as choosing to see the cases in a certain town.
 - **Topics**:
     - Website building and design.